 Character Tics: Actually a gameplay element, as Apollo has the ability to "Perceive" character tics that reveal when a witness is obfuscating the truth.

 Chekhov's Boomerang: The object that proved a man guilty of theft a thirdway through and finally proved who the real murderer was at the end of the second case was a pair of panties.
 Your 15-year old sidekick's panties, no less.
-To avoid the squick we shall note she does not wear them as they are far too large for her and are used as a prop in her magic acts where she produces items like a frozen turkey or a broom from them.
+To allay any fears of squick, we shall note she does not actually wear them as they are, in fact, far too large for her.
+Instead, she uses them as a prop in her magic acts where she produces items like a frozen turkey or a broom from them.
 This is suitably lampshaded: "Panties!
 Again?!"

-The reason he stole them wasn't because he was a pervert (or so he says).
+The reason he stole them wasn't because he was a pervert (or so he says.
+They weren't the only panties he stole).
 It was because he wanted to know how she did it.
 As he put it: FOR SCIENCE!

 The Chessmaster: Phoenix Wright, of all people.
 The increase in his competence and intelligence when free from the control of the player is staggering.
 And even during the flashback case, he's noticeably more calm and confident than he used to be.

 Maya also fits here for the same reason, though it does hint at her in the second case when Phoenix mentions that this "kid" he knows keeps sending him children's action hero shows.
+(This is confirmed to be Maya in the fifth game.)
 Do the math, and Maya should be in her mid-20s.

 Comically Missing the Point: When Spark Brushel uses his journalistic lingo to say a "Star falls", Trucy interprets it literally by pointing out that there's no gravity in space, and she finds it hard to believe that a star could fall.
 Apollo lampshades this by asking if that's really the point here.